 The Olympics, kicking off July 27 in London, could also offer Romney opportunities for additional meetings with foreign leaders, many of whom will be there for the beginning of the games.
 Romney advisers said efforts continue to set up additional meetings.

-The Olympics is an opportunity for Romney to highlight his record at the 2002 Winter Games in Salt Lake City, where he was brought in to run the organizing committee following a bribery scandal.
+Romney plans to attend the Olympic opening ceremonies and some of the early competitions.
+The events offer Romney an opportunity to highlight his record at the 2002 Winter Games in Salt Lake City, where he was brought in to run the organizing committee following a bribery scandal.
 So far, he hasn't talked much about his role at the Olympics on the campaign trail, and it's been mostly absent from his TV commercials.
 That's likely to change in London, where Romney plans a major interview with NBC News' Brian Williams.

 Romney isn't part of the official U.S. presence at the international competition.
 First lady Michelle Obama will lead the U.S. delegation.